aerospike/aws-cloudformation/README.md

 This cluster is resiliant to any node being added/dropped.
 Additional nodes added with autoscaling will be able to automatically join the cluster.

 By default ping, Aerospike port 3000 and AMC port 8081 are open globally (0.0.0.0/0).
 You may want to lock this down to just your own IP range.

+## Pricing
+The Aerospike AMI is a free subscription.
+You will be prompted to subscribe to the AMI before this CF template can be used.
+Pricing is dependant on the instance type used.
+Please see EC2 pricing [here](https://aws.amazon.com/ec2/pricing/).
+Cost will increase if launching more than 1 instance.